2026 NOIIE Symposium

 Lori Burger

-District Vice Principal of Indigenous Education, Equity and Excellence (SD 52)
+District Vice Principal of Indigenous Education, Equity and Excellence & Director of Instruction

 Lori Burger is from the Nisga’a Nation, from the community of Gitlaxt’aamiks in the Nass valley.
 She is Giskaast (Killerwhale), from the house of Wisin xbiltkw, and Cree from Treaty 6 territory in Saskatchewan on her mother’s side, as well as settler heritages on her father’s side.
 Lori is committed to uplifting Indigenous voices and passionate about Indigenous representation both professionally and personally.
 She cares deeply about Indigenous representation and reconciliation learning, and is actively involved in evaluating Indigenous literatures and resources for use in the K-12 public school system.
 She has worked with the Association of Book Publishers of BC Indigenous Books for Schools and the First Nations Education Steering Committee (FNESC) on authenticating First Peoples resources.